Qquaded/CMAPI/README.md

 ## Events and Signals

-You can fire and listen to custom events using the Signal library.
-Example:
+Use the Signal library to fire and listen to custom events.
+For example:

 Signal:fire("MainMenu", "NewButton", "Marketplace", "icon_id", function()
     -- Define behavior when the marketplace button is clicked